TipTop: (Almost) Exact Solutions for Influence Maximization in Billion-scale Networks: Multi-stage Programming Formulations

+We analyze the time complexity of T-SAA in Eq. \ref{eq:texactob}, assuming an exhaustive search on $0-1$ integer variables $s_v, v\in V$.
+While the branch-and-cut (and other mixed integer linear programming methods) performs much better in practice, it has the same worst-case time complexity.

+For each of the $2^n$ possible assignments of $s_v$, we need to solve a remaining linear programming of $n T$ random variables $x^l_v$ of size, measured by the number of non-zeros, $M$.
+The expectation of $M$ depends on $T$ and the expected influence of nodes in $G$ as characterized in the following lemma.

-\end{small} \begin{lemma} The expected number of non-zeros in T-EXACT is $T \sum_{u \in V} I(u)$ where $T$ is the number of graph realizations and $I(u)$ denotes the expected influence of node $u$. \end{lemma} \begin{proof} For each node $u \in V$, the number of constraints (11) that $u$ was on the left hand sides equal the number of nodes that $u$ can reach to.
-The mean number of constraints (11) that $u$ participates into is, hence, $I(u)$.
+\begin{lemma} The expected size, measured by the number of non-zeros, of T-SAA is $\E[M] = T \times \sum_{u \in V} I(u)$, where $I(u)$ denotes the expected influence of node $u\in V$. \end{lemma} \begin{proof} For each $u \in V$, the number of constraints (\ref{st2:activation}) that $u$ was on the left hand sides equal the number of nodes that $u$ can reach to.
+Thus, the expected number of constraints (\ref{st2:activation}) that $u$ participates into is, hence, $I(u)$.
 Taking the sum over all possible $u \in V$, we have the expected size of the T-EXACT with $T$ graph realizations is $T \times \sum_{u \in V} I(u)$. \end{proof}